jfcloutier/karma_system/design_notes/acting.md

 * Determines the success or failure of previously executed plans
   * If successful, it gives a score to executed plans built by the CA, perhaps making them affordances

+### Plan execution

+Executing a plan to achieve a goal is *recursive* since the execution of the directives (delegated goals) in the plan means executing the (sub) plans readied for the directives.
+The recursion resolves at the bottom of the hierarchy of CAs with effector CAs activating the robot's effectors (mostly motors).

+A recursive execution **always** begins with a CA executing a plan it readied to achieve its own intent.

+It is possible for a CA to participate at once in the executions of intents from multiple ancestor CAs (parent CAs or parent CAs of parent CAs etc.).
+Such overlapping executions may or may not conflict with each other.

 ## Action-related state

 Each CA independently manages its own changing state.
 The data composing this state captures, in the current and in remembered timeframes, what the CA has observed, experienced, felt etc. as well as its goals, plans and their progress.

 ### Goal status

-The status of a goal indicates where it is in its progression toward being achieved, including being at a dead end.
+The status of a goal indicates where it is in its progression toward, hopefully, being achieved, including the possibility of reaching a dead end.

 The possible statuses are: